enso-org/enso/README.md

 <br/>

-### All your data and analytics.
-Unified.
-Interactive.
+### Enso.
+Get insights you can rely on.
+In real time.

+Turning your data into knowledge is slow and error-prone.
+You can’t trust tools that don’t embrace best practices and provide quality assurance.

-Enso is a general-purpose programming language and environment for interactive data processing.
+Enso is an award-winning interactive programming language with double visual and textual syntax.
 It is a tool that spans the entire stack, going from high-level visualisation and communication to the nitty-gritty of backend services, all in a single language.

 <img align="left" width="36px" src="https://github.com/google/material-design-icons/blob/master/src/content/link/materialiconsround/24px.svg">
 <ul><ul>
-    <b>Connect to all the tools you're already using</b><br/>
+    <b>Automate data-driven processes in minutes instead of weeks.</b><br/>
+    Build dashboards, RPA workflows, and apps.
+No coding required.
 Enso ships with a robust set of libraries, allowing you to work with local files, databases, HTTP services and other applications in a seamless fashion.
 </ul></ul>